-2.3.14 The Council supports the retention of local heritage assets, including buildings, structures, features and gardens of local interest.
+2.3.13 The Council supports the retention of local heritage assets, including buildings, structures, features and gardens of local interest.
 Local Heritage assets will be identified in a Local List as part of the Heritage Strategy.
-Once adopted where permission is required, proposals will be permitted where they retain the significance, appearance, local distinctiveness, character or setting of a local heritage asset.
+Proposals that affect both designated and non-designated heritage assets, will be assessed by reference to the scale of harm, both direct and indirect, or loss to, the significance of the heritage asset in accordance with the criteria in the National Planning Policy Framework.